IBM-Cloud/docs/services/DevOpsInsights/jenkins_integration.md

 For the latest installation and configuration instructions, see [the plugin documentation](https://github.ibm.com/oneibmcloud/DevOps-Insights-Jenkins-plugin-release/blob/master/README.md).

-_Note_: If you are not an IBM employee, you must request access before you can download the DevOps Insights plugin.
-You can submit a request for access by clicking **Support** at the top of the screen while logged in to Bluemix.
-Click **Add Ticket**, then select the **Something Else** category.
-In your ticket, include the words "DevOps Insights Jenkins."
+*Note*: If you are not an IBM employee, you must request access before you can download the DevOps Insights plugin.
+To submit a request for access:

+1. Click **Support** at the top of the screen while logged in to Bluemix.
+2. Click **Add Ticket**
+3. Choose **Something Else** category.
+4. Complete the ticket.
+In the Subject field, include the words "DevOps Insights Jenkins."